oikos-cash/docs/README.md

 # Oikos protocol docs

-Oikos is a next-gen DeFi protocol which allows the creation of an innovative class of asset.
+Oikos is a next-gen DeFi protocol which allows the creation of an innovative class of assets.

 WIP